VivekHaridas-01/carwashdevops/README.md

 ## Getting Started with Redis on WSL

 - To start running your Redis server: `sudo service redis-server start`
-- Check to see if redis is working (This should return a reply of "PONG".): `redis-cli ping`
+- Check to see if redis is working: `redis-cli ping`.
+This should return a reply of "PONG".
 - To stop running your Redis server: `sudo service redis-server stop`
 - Restart redis from wsl: `sudo service redis-server restart`

+## Accessing Redis server from Windows

+- For this you need to install RedisInsight
+- Once installed, enter the details of the server (localhost, port:6579)
+- Add databases and start working